planetarium/agent8-templates/basic-3d-freeview/PROJECT.md

   - **`scene/`**: Contains components related to 3D scene setup.

-    - **`GameScene.tsx`**: Sets up the React Three Fiber `Canvas` component, implements the Pointer Lock feature, and loads the `Experience` component with `Suspense` to initialize the 3D rendering environment.
+    - **`GameScene.tsx`**: Sets up the React Three Fiber `Canvas` component (implementing the Pointer Lock feature), utilizes `KeyboardControls` for handling keyboard inputs, and loads the `Experience` component with `Suspense` to initialize the 3D rendering environment.

   - **`ui/`**: Directory containing components related to the user interface (UI).
 (Currently empty)